 The pandemic made people realize that you do not need to drive down in bumper-to-bumper traffic every day to stay in shape.
 Sales for home gym equipment skyrocketed as people started converting their spare bedrooms and home offices into makeshift gyms.

-I threw out some redundant furniture myself and set up my weights in the living room so I could stay healthy during these unprecedented times.
+After learning about small workout room ideas, I threw out some redundant furniture myself and set up my weights in the living room so I could stay healthy during these unprecedented times.

 While many people are happy with their new at-home workout routines, some are still on the hunt for the perfect home gym setup.